-New Century Health - Oncology Pathway Solutions
+Evolent (formerly known as New Century Health, or NCH) - Oncology Pathway Solutions

-Buckeye is pleased to announce its collaboration with New Century Health (NCH), an oncology quality management company, to implement a new oncology pre-approval program, Buckeye Oncology Pathway Solutions.
-The program will simplify the administrative process for providers to support the effective delivery of quality patient care.
+Buckeye is pleased to continue its collaboration with Evolent, an oncology quality management company in the Buckeye Oncology Pathway Solutions program.
+The program simplifies the administrative process for providers to support the effective delivery of quality patient care.

-All oncology-related chemotherapeutic drugs and supportive agents will require clinical review by NCH before being administered in a physician's office, outpatient hospital or ambulatory setting.
-This prior authorization requirement applies to both pharmacy dispensed, and office administered medication requests for all Buckeye Medicaid members ages 18 and over.
+All oncology-related chemotherapeutic drugs and supportive agents will require clinical review by Evolent before being administered in a physician's office, outpatient hospital or ambulatory setting.
+This prior authorization requirement applies to both pharmacy dispensed and office administered medication requests not covered by Gainwell, the SPBM, for all Buckeye Medicaid members ages 18 and over.
+If a drug is dispensed by a pharmacy, it must be billed to the SPBM per the Ohio Administrative Code.